A diver glides through the murky depths of the Persian Gulf, tracing the length of a submerged Boeing 747 airplane.

 Turkey is also climbing aboard the new trend in underwater tourism, sinking an Airbus jet off its northwestern coast to serve as a diving hotspot.

-The modified jet was sunk off the Gallipoli Peninsula earlier this week, in an effort to attract thrill-seeking divers from around the world.
+The modified jet was sunk off the Gallipoli Peninsula in an effort to attract thrill-seeking divers from around the world.

 Videos posted on Instagram by Serdar Savasal, a diver involved in the project, show the jet being submerged into the sea.